21 The Harlem Renaissance

 According to Britannica, the Harlem Renaissance was an igniting of African American culture, most notably in the creative arts, that occurred between 1918-37.
 It is the most significant movement in African American literary history.
 Artists worked to “reconceptualize ‘the Negro’ apart from the white stereotypes that had influenced Black peoples’ relationship to their heritage and to each other” (Hutchinson).
 This movement is unique in its close relationship to civil rights reforms.
 Significant contributions to the movement were made by intellectuals W.E.B.
-Du Bois, Marcus Garvey, Cyril Briggs, and Walter Francis White.
-Writers and poets Zora Neale Hurston, Effie Lee Newsome, Countee Cullen; visual artists Aaron Douglas and Augusta Savage.
-Legendary musicians Louis Armstrong, Count Basie, Duke Ellington, Billie Holiday, Josephine Baker, Fats Waller, Jelly Roll Morton.
+Du Bois, Marcus Garvey, Cyril Briggs, and Walter Francis White; writers and poets Zora Neale Hurston, Effie Lee Newsome, Countee Cullen; visual artists Aaron Douglas and Augusta Savage; and legendary musicians Louis Armstrong, Count Basie, Duke Ellington, Billie Holiday, Josephine Baker, Fats Waller, Jelly Roll Morton.

 Civil Rights and the Harlem Renaissance